decred/dcrtime/api/v2/api.md

 #### `Timestamp`

 Upload one digest to the time server.
 The server will then add this digest to a collection and eventually to a transaction that goes in a Decred block.
-This method returns immediately with the collection the digest has been added to.
-You must use the verify call to find out when it has been anchored to a block (which is done in batches at a set time interval that is not related to the api calls).
+This method returns immediately with the collection the digest has been added to.You must use the verify call to find out when it has been anchored to a block (which is done in batches at a set time interval that is not related to the api calls).

 * **URL**